top of page

 I just want to exist, quietly.

 No metaphors.
 No crowd.
-Just breath.
-“To be or not to be” hits different when you’re from East L.A.
-It’s not just some Shakespearean quote, but a question that hums through the alleys, through our art and broken sidewalks.
+Just me.
+“To be or not to be” hits different when you’re from East Los.
+It’s not just some Shakespearean quote, but a question that hums through the streets and backed up driveways.

-To be, means to survive, to still love after everything that’s tried to silence you.
+To be, means to survive, to still love though everythings tried to silence you.

 To not be… well, that’s the temptation when the world asks you to perform.
 But poets don’t stay quiet for long.
-We bleed through ink because it’s the one place we can tell the truth and still be loved for it.
+We bleed through our own ink because it’s the only one place we can tell the truth.... and still be loved for it.

 And East Los Soul?
 That’s the space where we remind each other that we belong here.
 We make room for the hesitant, the bold, the broken, and the blooming.